On the Hausdorff dimension of Furstenberg sets and orthogonal projections in the plane: Covering thin tubes with thick tubes without losing separation

 \end{enumerate} \end{proposition}

 \begin{remark} To understand the numerology, note that

 so the uniform lower bound in \eqref{prop2ii} essentially matches the upper bound for the average. \end{remark}

-\begin{remark} In our concrete applications of Proposition \ref{prop2}, $\mathcal{P}$ will be a collection of $\delta$-sub-squares of a $\Delta$-square $Q$, but this plays no r\^{o}le in the proof so we chose to state it for an arbitrary finite set indexing a collection of $(\delta,s,C_{1})$-sets of dyadic $\delta$-tubes. \end{remark}
+\begin{remark} In our concrete applications of Proposition \ref{prop2}, $\mathcal{P}$ will be a collection of $\delta$-sub-squares of a $\Delta$-square $Q$, but this plays no role in the proof so we chose to state it for an arbitrary finite set indexing a collection of $(\delta,s,C_{1})$-sets of dyadic $\delta$-tubes. \end{remark}

 \begin{proof}[Proof of Proposition \ref{prop2}] Let $\mathcal{T}_{\Delta}$ be a minimal cover of $\mathcal{T} := \bigcup_{p \in \mathcal{P}} \mathcal{T}(p)$ by dyadic $\Delta$-tubes.
 Then each tube in $\mathcal{T}_{\Delta}$ intersects $[0,1)^{2}$, hence $|\mathcal{T}_{\Delta}| \leq 100\Delta^{-2}$.
 For $p \in \mathcal{P}$ fixed, different tubes in $\mathcal{T}_{\Delta}$ may contain different numbers of tubes from $\mathcal{T}(p)$, and we need to perform an initial pigeonholing to fix this.
 Let